Australian Aboriginal Mining Corporation

 Established in 2013, AAMC works to identify and promote opportunities for the development of Aboriginal mining capability and capacity in the Pilbara.

 AAMC has committed to a range of activities under its Indigenous Engagement Strategy including the employment of an Aboriginal Liaison Officer, development of Aboriginal procurement targets and establishing culturally appropriate Aboriginal employment policies, training and mentoring programmes.
-Goods and services provided by local businesses will be matched with procurement opportunities and policies to attract and retain Aboriginal business will be implemented.
+Goods and services provided by local businesses will be matched with procurement opportunities.
+Policies to attract and retain Aboriginal business will be implemented.

 The creation of an Australian Aboriginal Mining Academy (AAMA) to provide education opportunities to local Aboriginal people is also being explored.